eduardoboucas/buildtimes/_posts/2017-02-09-contributing-firefox-devtools.markdown

 ## Build Firefox

-The first step to make that happen is to download the Firefox source code and built it on your machine.
+The first step to make that happen is to download the Firefox source code and build it on your machine.
 I recommend checking the [Firefox Build Instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions) page on MDN for information specific to your operating system, but it'll start with downloading and running a [bootstrap script](https://hg.mozilla.org/mozilla-central/raw-file/default/python/mozboot/bin/bootstrap.py) that will download some dependencies and configure a few things in your system.
 After that, it's time to download the actual source code and start building.

 {% highlight bash %}
 # Download the source code